 The Internalizing Teen Group specifically addresses the core characteristics of depression and anxiety.
 Some patients in this group show school avoidance and staff works with the patient's school to facilitate a successful return to a the academic setting.
-Skills for emotional regulation, distress tolerance, and problem-solving are addressed daily, in order to deter patients from expressing their anger and frustration in a maladaptive way.
+There is a heavy focus on Dialectical Behavioral Therapy (DBT) with the patients and their families.
+Skills for emotional regulation, distress tolerance, and problem-solving are addressed daily, in order to deter patients from expressing their anger, depression, anxiety, and frustration in a maladaptive way.
 Staff closely monitor and assess patients' safety risk on a daily basis.
 Many internalizing patients engage in self-harm through cutting or burning, or may develop suicidal thoughts or even attempt suicide.
 This group provides patients the opportunity to express their feelings in a healthy and safe manner.